 You should try to fill the rest of your portfolio with menus devised for different age groups of children and perhaps any craft activities that you may have worked on.
 It's often beneficial to have photographs of you interacting with children, but do remember that you must always have parental permission when using photographs of their children.

-What do Nanny Agencies in London Look For in an applicant?
+What do Nanny Agency Services in London Look For in an applicant?

 Your CV should be divided into clear consistently formatted sections and have your most recent job at the top and then work backwards to your first employment.
 Families do not care if you are a qualified neurosurgeon or an astronaut, what they want to see is your childcare experience.
 Therefore, please avoid including reams of information about what a wonderful job you did for the sales of a company or that you have a respected non-childcare related qualification!
 In fact, such information is highly likely to detract from the childcare focus required for nannying.
 Families will want to see that you've stayed in most of your employment roles for a reasonable time, and ideally not jumped between childcare and other types of work too frequently.
 Of course, some jobs are shorter term than others, and if have been in a fixed-term temporary nanny booking then you should highlight these positions as such.